 Learn how to successfully present a case in a moot court setting at our Campbelltown and Parramatta campuses.
 Get practical experience.
 Be prepared to step into any legal environment you choose.

-Please note: Criminology and Community Justice units are offered at Bankstown, Penrith and Parramatta campuses and Law units are offered at both Campbelltown and Parramatta campuses.
-You will be required to travel between campuses in order to complete your core units.
+Please note: Criminology and Community Justice subjects are offered at Bankstown, Penrith and Parramatta campuses and Law subjects are offered at both Campbelltown and Parramatta campuses.
+You will be required to travel between campuses in order to complete your core subjects.

 Start your unlimited journey today.